-How does one synthesize it all?
-Clearly, above the fold design needs to take into account all of these emerging truths and trends and then exploit them the best it can.
-But there is still an obstacle to that goal yet to be considered.
-It’s a problem that is currently still stumping many sites who are being stymied in many cases on visitor/reader engagement as a result.
+Above the fold design requires taking into account all of the best practices learned from periodicals and landing pages over the past decades and then exploiting them in a synergistic way.
+The obstacle to that goal is a problem that is currently still stumping many sites that are being stymied in many cases on visitor/reader engagement as a result.

 The above the fold advertising dilemma

 Every magazine faces certain hard choices on what to compromise in layout design.
 Designers may design the website without thinking of revenue.
 In that situation, management must fit in the ads that are to help alleviate the revenue and growth expectations.
 This can result in compromised layout design and user experience.

 In the 2010s, we’ve seen the persistence of advertising exacerbating the key issue of the cluttered pre-CSS 90s, albeit with a more streamlined design aesthetic and more due emphasis on whitespace.
 But the sad and stark truth is that banner advertising continues to push its way to the top of magazine websites in the 2020s inthe form of Leaderboard ads, despite most banner ads being notoriously ineffective.
 And according to Forbes, this is proven to be especially among certain professional groups.